cometbft/cometbft/docs/rfc/rfc-100-abci-vote-extension-propag.md

       can now remove (i.e., censor) vote extensions from precommit messages at will.
     - Further, there is no point anymore in the spec requiring the Application to accept a vote extension passed via `VerifyVoteExtension` to consider a precommit message valid in its entirety.
-Remember this behavior of `VerifyVoteExtension` is adding a constraint to Tendermint's conditions for liveness.
+Remember this behavior of `VerifyVoteExtension` is adding a constraint to CometBFT's conditions for liveness.
       In this situation, it is better and simpler to just drop the vote extension rejected by the Application via `VerifyVoteExtension`, but still consider the precommit vote itself valid as long